-- Preheat the oven to 350F degrees.
-Grease and flour the bottom and sides of a 13x17 inch jelly roll pan.
+- Preheat the oven to 350°F. Grease and flour the bottom and sides of a 13x17-inch jelly roll pan.

-- Then in a separate large bowl using an electric mixer on medium speed, beat together the oil and sugars until evenly combined.
-Then beat in the eggs, vanilla and sour cream until no sugar lumps remain.
+- In a separate large bowl, using an electric mixer on medium speed beat together the oil and sugars until evenly combined.
+Beat in the eggs, vanilla, and sour cream until no sugar lumps remain.
 You may need to turn off the mixer and scrape down the sides of the bowl.

-- Then with the mixer on low speed, carefully beat in the flour mixture followed by the grated carrots.
-Be careful not to over mix.
+- With the mixer on low speed, carefully beat in the flour mixture, followed by the grated carrots.
+Be careful not to over-mix.

-- Pour the batter into the prepared pan spreading it to the edges then bake in the preheated oven for 20-35 minutes, or until an inserted toothpick comes out clean and if you give the pan a gently nudge the middle doesn't wobble.
+- Pour the batter into the prepared pan, spreading it to the edges.
+Bake in the preheated oven for 20-35 minutes, or until an inserted toothpick comes out clean and if you give the pan a gentle nudge the middle doesn't wobble.

-- Allow to cool fully in the pan before frosting.
+- Allow the cake to fully cool in the pan before frosting.

-- Then turn the mixer down to low speed and carefully beat in the powdered sugar about 1 cup at a time, followed by the vanilla.
-Then beat in the whipping cream 1 tablespoon at a time as needed, or add in a little extra powdered sugar until you reach the desired consistency.
+- Turn the mixer down to low speed and carefully beat in the powdered sugar, about 1 cup at a time, followed by the vanilla.
+Beat in the whipping cream 1 tablespoon at a time as needed, or add in a little extra powdered sugar until you reach the desired consistency.